padogrid/bundle-hazelcast-3n4n5-docker-debezium_ksql_kafka/README.md

 ## Required Software

 - Docker
-- Docker Compose
 - Maven 3.x
+- Hazelcast 3.12.x, 4.x, or 5.x

 ## Building Demo

-:pencil2: This bundle builds the demo enviroment based on the Hazelcast and Management versions in your workspace.
+✏️  This bundle builds the demo enviroment based on the Hazelcast and Management versions in your workspace.
 Make sure your workspace has been configured with the desired versions before building the demo environment.

 Before you begin, make sure you are in a Hazelcast product context by switching into a Hazelcast cluster.
 You can create a Hazelcast cluster if it does not exist as shown below.